 I took another breath.
 It felt as if there was water in my lungs and I couldn’t fill them.
 I kept coughing, I kept gulping in air, and I made my way back to the shore.

-I’m a good swimmer and I kind of thought I was going to have a problem there for a few seconds.
+I’m a good swimmer and I kind of thought I was going to have a problem getting to the surface for a few seconds.
 My lungs were still struggling when I got out of the water.

 Though I returned to the ocean after this, I stayed away from the big waves.
 The oceans of the world (those I know and those I haven’t yet met) still have my heart.